indico/indico-user-docs/docs/conferences/timetable.md

 ![](../assets/conferences/timetable/edit_break.png)

-To change the start time, a break can be dragged up and down just like a contribution.
+To change the start time, a break can be dragged up and down just like contributions and session blocks.
 A duration can be adjusted by dragging the bottom edge of the break.
-Just like contributions, breaks can also be moved to different days or into session blocks, either by clicking on the _Move_ icon or by dragging the break over a session block.
+Like contributions, breaks can also be moved to different days or into session blocks, either by clicking on the _Move_ icon or by dragging the break over a session block.

 To delete a break, click on the bin icon and confirm by clicking _OK_.